Assembler Use Cases

 * xref:appendix-b.adoc[]

-You can optionally create a start page to define assembly header attributes, such as authors, and/or the preface.
+You can optionally create a root page (typically the start page) to define assembly header attributes (such as authors) and/or the preface.
 In the simplest case, the start page repeats the book title.

 = {page-component-title}